Research Administration Policies

 All University Personnel who intend to participate in an SBIR subaward in any way with any small business must comply with this Policy, and all other applicable laws and University policies.

-All faculty members, employees, staff, investigators, and researchers are responsible for disclosing financial interests in accordance with the University’s Conflict of Interest Policy.
+All faculty members, employees, staff, investigators, and researchers are responsible for disclosing financial interests in accordance with RP06 Disclosure and Management of Significant Financial Interests.
 In addition, faculty members, employees, investigators, and researchers are obligated to seek advice from the Office for Research Protections to discuss any possible conflict of interest prior to the University’s acceptance of any SBIR subaward.
 Faculty members, employees, investigators, and researchers must also consult with the Office of Technology Management regarding any potential licensing or intellectual property issues prior to the University’s acceptance of any SBIR award.

 Participation in the SBIR program requires observing the following principles:

-- All work performed for, or in connection with, any small business using University facilities, equipment, materials, employees, and/or students related to an SBIR must be performed under a fully negotiated and executed: (a) sponsored research agreement or (b) other agreement approved by the Office of Sponsored Programs, that is in compliance with the University’s Policy on the Use of University Tangible Assets, Equipment, Supplies, and Services (FN14); the University’s Policy on Fees and Charges For Facilities and Services (AD15); and the University’s Policy on Private Consulting Practice (HR80).
+- All work performed for, or in connection with, any small business using University facilities, equipment, materials, employees, and/or students related to an SBIR must be performed under a fully negotiated and executed: (a) sponsored research agreement or (b) other agreement approved by the Office of Sponsored Programs, that is in compliance with FN14 Use of University Tangible Non-Capital Property, Capital Property, Supplies, and University Services; FN27 Establishing and Billing Service Center User Rates; and AC80 Faculty Outside Professional Activities and Conflict of Commitment.

 - No University Personnel with an ownership interest, or whose Immediate Family has an ownership interest, in a small business entity may participate in research at the University related to an SBIR award involving that same small business.